 What do you know about CO?

-Our survey results show the surprising lack of information homeowners have about the risks of carbon monoxide:
+Our survey results show the alarming lack of information homeowners have about the risks of carbon monoxide:

 - 66% don’t know if they would know the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).

-- 54% don’t know the preferred place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission recommends a detector outside of each separate sleeping area).
+- 54% don’t know the preferred place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission suggests a detector outside of each separate sleeping area).

-- Over one third of homeowners (34%) don’t have or are not sure if they have a carbon monoxide detector in their home; 41% say they never replace their carbon monoxide detector, or they aren’t sure how often it is switched.
+- Over one third of homeowners (34%) don’t have or are not sure if they have a carbon monoxide detector in their home; 41% say they never swap out their carbon monoxide detector, or they aren’t sure how often it is switched.

 Determine your home’s CO risk

 With a simple home comfort analysis, Air Engineers Service Experts in Jacksonville is happy to help keep your family safe this winter.
-Visit ServiceExperts.com/CO-Safety, call or use our online scheduler to set up an analysis of CO and other dangerous indoor air pollutant levels.
+Visit ServiceExperts.com/CO-Safety, call 904-450-5672 or use our online scheduler to set up an analysis of CO and other harmful indoor air pollutant levels.